Helferino/pokemons/README.md

 __BigQuery__
 <br>
 Create `google.json` file in project root.
-This file should contain service account credentials for using BigQuery.
-Also you will need to create database `pokemon` and dataset `pokemons` in your BigQuery project.
+This file should contain service account credentials (idk how its called correctly xd) for using BigQuery.
+Also you will need to create dataset `pokemon` and table `pokemons` in your BigQuery project.

-Dataset `pokemons` structure:
+Structure of `pokemons` table:

 ```
 original_id    INTEGER        REQUIRED